 U.S. Federal financial aid

-The information in this section is provided by the Federal Student Aid (FSA) website.
+The information in this section is from the Federal Student Aid (FSA) website.
 The U.S. Department of Education provides more than $120 billion in financial aid to help pay for college or career school each year.
-Make sure you develop a plan early and start by filling your FAFSA.
-In addition to grants and scholarships you may qualify for loans that may have a lower interest rate compared to some private loans.
+Make sure you develop a plan early and start by filling out your FAFSA form.
+In addition to grants and scholarships, you may qualify for loans with a lower interest rate than some private loans.

 Types of federal financial aid